videntity/django-djmongo/README.rst

                            'django.contrib.auth.backends.ModelBackend',)

     #Setting DEFAULT_TO_OPEN_READ to True removes any authentication or group requirements
     #to view or search data.
-When set to true, you need to explicity define it as open in
+When set to true, you need to explicitly define it as open in
     #the Console/Database Access model within the django admin.
     DEFAULT_TO_OPEN_READ = False